eBay/HeadGazeLib/README.md

     // add head gaze recognizer to handle head gaze event self.headGazeRecognizer = UIHeadGazeRecognizer()

+    //Between [0,9].
+Stablize the cursor reducing the wiggling noise.
-    super.virtualCursorView?.smoothness = 9
+    //The higher the value the more smoothly the cursor moves. super.virtualCursorView?.smoothness = 9

     super.virtualCursorView?.addGestureRecognizer(headGazeRecognizer)
     self.headGazeRecognizer?.move = { [weak self] gaze in